 At the end of May, a new company launched that seemed well posed to solve all my T-shirt woes for good.
 For Days is a female-founded, membership-based brand that lets you rent white tees (and other basic tops) made of 100 percent organic cotton.
 They encourage you to keep the shirts until they're ruined, at which point you send them back for a fresh set and your old tees get upcycled into brand new ones.
 The goal is to create a completely closed loop system of selling clothes — aka a system without waste, because old clothes are constantly turned into new ones, instead of being thrown out.

-Subscriptions to For Days start at $12 a month (or $120 a year) which lets you rent three tops at a time.
-The most expensive subscription is $36 a month, and gets you 10 shirts.
-Personally, since I already have so many beloved T-shirts, I felt that the $12 subscription was more than enough (and certainly a sweet deal for three tops).
+Subscriptions to For Days have four tiers, which range from $38 per year (which lets you rent one tee at a time) to $340 per year (which lets you rent 10 simultaneously).
+Every time you want to refresh a tee, you pay an additional fee of $8.
+Since I already have so many beloved T-shirts, I tested out the second tier subscription, which lets you hold on to three at a time.
 If you want to buy any of the shirts, they're $48 each — proof that For Days is really trying to discourage people from doing exactly that.

 The company launched with 21 shirt styles in a bunch of different colors ranging from basic white (of course) to bright red and yellow.
 The site is separated into Men and Women, but you can shop across both with any of the subscriptions.
 For now, the size range is XS through XXL, though co-founder Kristy Caylor tells me during a meeting ahead of the launch that it'll be easy for the brand to expand if there's enough demand for more sizing.